sccn/eeglab_tests/README.md

 ## Git submodules

 The reference from EEGLAB_tests to the EEGLAB repo with the actual EEGLAB code to be tested is using Git submodules.
 For more information: <https://git-scm.com/docs/gitsubmodules>

+In .yml file, need to specify 'recursive' for 'submodules' for CI to pull the nested submodules (EEGLAB plugins) as well.

 ## GitHub Actions